Jack Wilshere was 16 years old when he made his Arsenal debut, and plenty of fans will have fond memories of the academy graduate.

 Despite being loaned out to Lorient, Freiburg and Charlton, Coquelin was eventually able to break through and make over 100 Premier League appearances for the Gunners.

-The French midfielder fell out of favour during Wenger’s later years, but he was able to get his career back on track at Valencia, where he won a Copa del Rey, and is now turning out under Unai Emery at Villarreal – the ex-Arsenal duo won the Europa League together last season.
+The midfielder fell out of favour during Wenger’s later years, but he was able to get his career back on track at Valencia, where he won a Copa del Rey and is now turning out for Villarreal – he won the Europa League in 2021 after beating Manchester United in the final.

 Academy graduate defender Rodgers made his Gunners debut in a League Cup quarter-final, a 2-0 victory over Burnley, but further opportunities were not forthcoming.